The bank with the best digital app experience

-Of the 4 options we are analysing, Wise is really the wildcard.
-Whilst the other 3 are really focused on being a direct alternative to your everyday bank, Wise have come to the party from a very different direction.
+Of the three options we are analysing, Wise is really the wildcard.
+Whilst the other two are really focused on being a direct alternative to your everyday bank, Wise have come to the party from a very different direction.
 They began, under the name Transferwise, purely offering currency transfers.
 However now they offer a multi-currency account, that allows borderless banking, which could be a good option for people in certain situations.

 Digital Bank Account – Best for features